Cabeza77/particle_code/README.md

 The smoothing length in units of pressure scale heights at the distance of the planet.
 This is the minimal distance a particle can have to the planet for the calculation of the gravitational potential in order to avoid division by zero.

+    integer :: use_sg

+If the self-gravity of the disk should be used.
+1: yes, 0: no.

     integer :: do_growth

 Whether the code should do coagulation or not.
 1: do coagulation, 0: don't do coagulation.